-Duke Chemistry is distinctive in many ways:
+Duke has a great Chemistry Department.
+And the best is yet to come.
+We are distinctive in many ways:

-Outstanding facilities and interactions The $115M French Family Science Center, a five-minute walk can reach all of the basic physical sciences, the engineering school, and most of basic medical sciences on campus.
+From our beautiful home in the French Family Science Center, a five-minute walk can reach all of the basic physical sciences, the engineering school, and most of basic medical sciences on campus.
 This physical proximity, unparalleled at major American universities, fosters strong interdisciplinary connections and enables research to solve major scientific problems with broad impact.

-Strong graduate students Duke’s strengths have attracted excellent students who take advantage of the opportunities available both in Chemistry and across campus.
+Duke’s strengths have attracted excellent students who take advantage of the opportunities available both in Chemistry and across campus.
 A significant fraction are supported by outside fellowships and University-wide training grant programs, such as those in pharmacology or medical imaging.

 With publications in the world’s most respected journals and regular highlights in the national news media, Duke Chemistry faculty and students pursue an amazing range of cutting-edge research, detailed in the faculty pages on this site.

-Excellence in research is at the core of a good Chemistry department, but an outstanding one reflects a broader mission.
-General chemistry is taught by our most distinguished researchers and by extraordinary educators such as James Bonk, who is celebrating 50 years on the faculty.
-Chemistry faculty play major roles in University administration.
-Our students regularly organize new graduate and undergraduate courses and programs (such as our new Future Faculty program) and run outreach activities, and our students and faculty alike have been recognized with numerous university teaching awards.
+Excellence in research is at the core of a good Chemistry department, but a truly outstanding one reflects a broader mission.
+Our undergraduate courses are taught by our most distinguished researchers and by extraordinary educators, and we use and develop the best teaching methods and course content for our students.
+Graduate students are an active part of this mission, and they often organize new courses (through our Future Faculty program) and participate in our strong outreach programs.
+Not surprisingly, our students and faculty alike have been recognized with numerous university teaching, service, and mentoring awards.